No words needed…

 Sometimes I think/believe that everything is better than this.
 That it is better to suffer than be dead while you’re still alive.
 That I have only one chance to live this life and if I’m not going to do it I will spend the rest of my remaining years unhappy and miserable.
 Numb and a vegetable.
 Sometimes I think I have to be content with what I have (which is plenty) stop chasing my fantasies and accept my destiny/faith.
 Realize that people do get old and have to grow up and be responsible.

 But everything in me is screaming for freedom.
-Every fiber of my body longs for a change.
+Every fibre of my body longs for a change.
 My feelings tell me that this is wrong, wrong, wrong.
 They say follow your heart and it will lead you where you want to be.
 Believe me, if I follow my heart, I will be out of here in a minute with only the clothes on my back.
 I did it once before.
 It brought me here.
 Not my first choice but the only sensible ( and still is the best) choice.
 But I’m dying here.
 Literally.
 I am not afraid to die but not this way, meaningless and slowly rotting away.

 When I look in the mirror these days I can’t recognize myself anymore.
 I am not even the shadow of the man I used to be.
 I become a totally different person with different priorities, set of morals and values.
 This is not me.
 I am not a caged domesticated bird nor a hothouse flower.
-I was wild, I was a gypsy, I was free.
+I was wild, I was a gipsy, I was free.

 Now, I am locked in my golden cage dying slowly…